ASPPIBRA-DAO/ASPPIBRA-DAO/ROADMAP.md

 Providing excellent customer support is crucial to retaining customers and ensuring their satisfaction.
 Customer support processes include problem resolution, ticket systems, feedback collection, and continuous improvement.

-## 2023  🚧  👷🏾 👷🏻‍♂️ 👷‍♀️  🚧
+## 2023/2024  🚧  👷🏾 👷🏻‍♂️ 👷‍♀️  🚧

-**1° Trimestre:**

-- Publicação do modelo oficial, Econômico e Governamental.
+**Sales and Marketing:**

+These processes focus on promoting and selling products or services to customers.
+They involve market research, lead generation, advertising, sales strategies, customer relationship management (CRM) and sales tracking.

+**1st Quarter:**

+- Publication of the official model, Economic and Governmental.
-- 1° Fase Smart Contrat.
+- 1st Phase Smart Contract.
 V2
-- 1° Fase Defi. ok
-- 1° Fase de implementação sistema DAO.
-Não

-**2° Trimestre:**
+- 1st Definitive Phase.
+- 1st phase of DAO system implementation.

+**2nd Quarter:**

-- 2° Fase Smart Contrat.
+- 2nd Phase Smart Contract.
-- 2° Fase Defi (Swap).
+- 2nd Defi Phase (Swap).
-- 2° Fase de votação, cargos executivos, Presidência, Vice Presidência e suplentes.
-- Publicação de todos integrantes dos cargos executivos e suplentes.

-**3° Trimestre:**
+- 2nd Round of voting, executive positions, Presidency, Vice Presidency and substitutes.
+- Publication of all members of executive positions and alternates.

+**3rd Quarter:**

 - Upgrade site.
-- 1° Fase de implementação do sistema de identidade Digital.
+- 1st Phase of implementation of the Digital identity system.
-- 1° Fase de venda dos Tokens Sementes (ASPPBR).
+- 1st Sale of Seed Tokens (ASPPBR).
-- Inscrição para embaixadores e cargos executivos. **OK**
+- Registration for ambassadors and executive positions.
-- Implementação do sistema (DAO).
+- Implementation of the system (DAO).
-- Votação dos cargos executivos e seus suplentes.

-**4° Trimestre:**
+- Voting for executive positions and their alternates.

+**4th Quarter:**

-- Auditoria.
+- Partnerships.
-- Balanço patrimonial.
+- Audit.
-- Código aberto.
+- Open code.
-- Publicação do relatório com os resultados inicias..
-- Centro de treinamento e Inclusão Digital.

-## 2024

-**1° Trimestre:**

-- Parcerias. **OK**
+- Balance sheet.
-- Listagem em Exchanges. **Não**
+- Listing on Exchanges.
-- 2° Fase de Venda dos Tokens. **Não**
-- Marketing em Larga Escala. **Não**
+- Publication of the report with the initial results.
+- Training and Digital Inclusion Center.
+- 2nd Token Sale Phase.
+- Large Scale Marketing.
-- Venda dos Primeiros NFTs (CO²). **Não**
+- Sale of the First NFTs (CO²).
-- Documentário Sobre os Parques Nacionais Brasileiros. **Não**
-- Documentário Sobre o Agronegócio no Brasil. **Não**
-- Documentário Sobre a Exploração Mineral no Brasil. **Não**
+- Documentary About Brazilian National Parks.
+- Documentary About Agribusiness in Brazil.
+- Documentary About Mineral Exploitation in Brazil.

+## 2025/2026

+**Quality Assurance and Testing:**

+This process ensures that products or services meet specified quality standards.
+It involves rigorous testing, bug reporting and feedback loops to improve the overall quality of deliverables.

+**Supply Chain Management:**

+Applicable to companies involved in manufacturing or distribution, this process deals with sourcing, procurement, inventory management, logistics and distribution to ensure smooth operations and cost efficiency.

+**Sales and Marketing:**

+These processes focus on promoting and selling products or services to customers.
+They involve market research, lead generation, advertising, sales strategies, customer relationship management (CRM) and sales tracking.

 <br />